-What is the SIBOR Rate?
+What is the SIBOR?

-Singapore Interbank Offered Rate (SIBOR) is the reference interest rate for interbank lending in Singapore, where banks get loans from other banks within the Singapore market.
+The Singapore Interbank Offered Rate (SIBOR) is the reference interest rate for interbank lending in Singapore, where banks obtain loans from other banks within the Singapore market.
 This interbank market is typically used to transfer funds and currencies between banks in the Singapore market to manage liquidity.
 SIBOR is currently the most common base rate used to calculate home loan interest rates.
 However, this is soon to be changed after the adoption of the SORA.

-How is the SIBOR Determined?
+How is the SIBOR determined?

 - Connected economies and exchange rates

 - Supply and demand of transferring funds between banks, borrowers and equity funds in Singapore

 - United States federal funds rates

 The one-month SIBOR and three-month SIBOR are the most common rates used for home loans.
 The one-month SIBOR changes more frequently and is therefore more sensitive to changes in the economy.

 While the one-month SIBOR tends to be lower than the three-month SIBOR, the former is more viable when interest rates are projected to be declining for the period of the home loan package.
 However, in the current low-interest rate environment, borrowers can safely select the option with the lowest interest rate, while retaining the three-year lock-in period.